GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 # Data Preprocessing

 <p align="justify">
 This next step is essential for ensuring data is cleaned, formatted, and structured in a way that facilitates the analysis process.
-Involved in this data preprocessing are handling missing values, encoding categorical features, and, if necessary, handling the distribution of the target variable `SalePrice`.
+Involved in this data preprocessing are handling missing values, encoding categorical features, and, if necessary, handling the distribution of the target variable <code>SalePrice</code>.
 </p>

 ## Skewed Distribution

 <p align="justify">
 In general, a skewed distribution could greatly affect the model due to variability.
 Therefore, methods such as logarithmic transformations are applied to have the distributions approach a Normal distribution.
 Although LightGBM and XGBoost can handle skewed distributions quite well, in the case of <code>milestone-2</code>, logarithmic transformation on <code>SalePrice</code> was implemented in an attempt to discover possibilities of a noticeable difference in performance from the reduction of variability.
-Below you will find the new plot of `SalePrice` and will see how the distribution approaches a Normal distribution.
+Below you will find the new plot of <code>SalePrice</code> and will see how the distribution approaches a Normal distribution.
 </p>

 <p align="center">